 above: water lilies in Fern Grotto Inn’s garden

-You’ll almost feel like a real Hawaiian, living in your holiday home set in peaceful garden and enjoying the warm sun, shaded hammocks, and cool breezes.
+You’ll almost feel like a real Hawaiian, living in your holiday home set in a peaceful garden and enjoying the warm sun, shaded hammocks, and cool breezes.

 Beaches, rivers, and waterfalls